On eve of election results, Afghan candidate sends warning to rival

 The deadlock over the June 14 second round run-off vote has already quashed hopes for a trouble-free transition of power in Afghanistan, a headache for the West as most U.S.-led forces continue to withdraw from the country this year.

 "Nobody doubts that there was fraud in Afghanistan's election.
-There was mass and organized fraud," a confident Abdullah told a packed news conference.
+There was mass and organised fraud," a confident Abdullah told a packed news conference.

 "Only when clean votes are separated from invalid votes stuffed by individuals into ballot boxes then we will accept the result.”